llali/generator-azuredatastudio/README.md

 # Azure Data Studio - Extension Generator

+Note: Azure Data Studion Extension Generator is moved to a new repository (https://github.com/microsoft/generator-azuredatastudio)

 [![Twitter Follow](https://img.shields.io/twitter/follow/azuredatastudio?style=social)](https://twitter.com/azuredatastudio)

 The Azure Data Studio Extension Generator is a Yeoman-based generator to help get you started with authoring extensions.
 There are 13 different possible templates for you to use.